InjectiveLabs/injective-chain-releases/README.md

 ### Hardware

-The following table shows the recommended hardware requirements for the running node on the mainnet.
+The following table shows the minimum recommended hardware requirements for the running node on the mainnet.

 | Validator Node   | Sentry Node    |
 | -----------------| ---------------|